derFunk/gopro-dashboard-overlay/docs/bin/README.md

   --use-gpx-only, --use-fit-only
-                        Use only the GPX/FIT file - no GoPro location data (default: False) --video-time-start {file-created,file-modified,file-accessed}
+                        Use only the GPX/FIT file - no GoPro location data (default: False) --video-time-start {file-created,file-modified,file-accessed,video-created}
-                        Use file dates for aligning video and GPS information, only when --use-gpx-only - EXPERIMENTAL! - may be changed/removed (default: None) --video-time-end {file-created,file-modified,file-accessed}
+                        Use file/video dates for aligning video and GPS information, only when --use-gpx-only.
+                        'video-created' reads the creation_time embedded in the MP4 metadata - EXPERIMENTAL! - may be changed/removed (default: None) --video-time-end {file-created,file-modified,file-accessed,video-created}
-                        Use file dates for aligning video and GPS information, only when --use-gpx-only - EXPERIMENTAL! - may be changed/removed (default: None)
+                        Use file/video dates for aligning video and GPS information, only when --use-gpx-only.
+                        'video-created' reads the creation_time embedded in the MP4 metadata - EXPERIMENTAL! - may be changed/removed (default: None)

 Mapping: